hollowaykeanho/Upscaler/README.md

 #### (4) Resetting the Project [IN CASE]
-Just in case if you bump into something odd that requires to restart the project from start, you can delete the `-workspace` directory inside the project to restart all over again.
+Just in case if you bump into something odd that requires to restart the project from start, you can delete the `-workspace` directory inside the project and it will restart all over again.

-The project intentionally left the workspace as it is for those who want to do frame extractions for other purposes (e.g. thumbnail).
+The project intentionally left the workspace as it is for those who want to do frame extractions for other purposes (e.g. getting thumbnail).